l4rm4nd/PhishDock/README.md

 - `landing.phishdock.com` is a proxy host for Gophish landing pages provided by the Gophish docker container on TCP/80.
 - `awareness.phishdock.com` is a proxy host for the nginx docker container.
 It serves the purpose of being able to create custom awareness pages to redirect on.
 For example after a victim submitted data on a Gophish landing page.
 The victim may then be redirected to this nginx docker container via NPM reverse proxy.

-SSL/TLS was not configured on purpose.
-Please adjust the NPM reverse configuration to your needs.
+SSL/TLS was not configured on purpose within the NPM container.
+Also Gophish was not configured at all.
+Please adjust to your needs and setup valid Let's Encrypt SSL certificates as well as a general Gophish campaign with Mailgun or Sendgrid as SMTP relay servers.
+Do not forget to configure DNS (A-records, MX-records, PTR-record, SPF, DKIM, DMARC) as well as test your setup.

 ## Default credentials